 How to Use a Trigger Point Ball Effectively

-A trigger point ball is one simple tool that can be used for your trigger point therapy exercises.
+A trigger point ball is a simple tool for trigger point therapy exercises.
 It makes a great addition to your home fitness kit.

 You can check out my fitness essentials kit below, which includes my top picks for trigger point therapy.

 In this post, you’ll learn how to use a trigger point ball or spikey massage ball.
-In case you are still keen to learn more about mobility training and muscle pain relief techniques by the end of the post, I’m going to share another little gem with you.
-It’s a technique that it complementary to using a trigger point ball.
-As well as working into the muscles like you do with trigger point therapy, it’s also going to help your joints to move more freely.
+In case you are still keen to learn more about mobility training and muscle pain relief techniques by the end of the post, I will share another little gem with you.
+It’s a technique that is complementary to using a trigger point ball.
+As well as working into the muscles like you do with trigger point therapy, it will also help your joints move more freely.

-[You may also be interested to read about the 9 Best Myofascial Release Tools For 2022.
+[You may also be interested to read about the 9 Best Myofascial Release Tools.
 Trigger point balls are, of course, featured!].

 (This post includes affiliate links for which I may earn a commission at no extra cost to you should you make a purchase)